Kimberley Chen: Early and personal life

 Chen grew up in Melbourne as the daughter of Malaysian migrants.
 She attended Tintern Grammar and the Victorian College of the Arts.

 Chen began her singing career at the age of four, first coached by her father.
 She performed regularly at charity concerts and clubs.
 Later, she was trained by Vladimir Vasilev, the conductor and musical director of the Russian Bolshoi Ballet for over five years.
 She learnt Ballet, Pointe, Tap, Jazz, Contemporary, HipHop, Locking, Popping, acrobatics and acting.
-She was offered 3 scholarships by the age of 10 but had to turn them down due to her other work.
+She was offered three scholarships by the age of 10 but had to turn them down due to her other work.
 She was the only child model on Nine Network's The Price Is Right.
 In 2005 and 2006, she appeared as Young Nala in the Broadway production of Disney's The Lion King in Melbourne and Shanghai.

-From a young age, Chen was active on media and appeared in a McDonald's commercial that aired throughout Asia.
+From a young age, Chen was an active performer and actress.
+She appeared in numerous commercials such as a McDonald's commercial that aired throughout Asia.

 During the East Timor Crisis, she donated to Caritas Australia to directly aid East Timor.
 At the age of eight, she sang and danced a rendition of Jennifer Lopez's song, Let's Get Loud, with back-up dancers on the Royal Children's Hospital's 2003 Good Friday Appeal fundraiser on the Seven Network.

 Discovered by Grundy Television executive director Michael Whyte, Chen was offered an ongoing role as the featured child model on The Price Is Right for its 2003 revival.
 She performed in over 400 episodes on the Nine Network over 21/2 years.